Copyright and Image Usage | Your rights as a Photographer

-Whatever the usage terms, copyright always remains with the photographer unless agreed otherwise (it would be very rare for copyright to be re-assigned to anyone else, an exception being ‘in house’ photographers where the organization employing them will own the pictures).
+Whatever the usage terms, copyright always remains with the photographer unless agreed otherwise (it would be very rare for copyright to be re-assigned to anyone else, an exception being ‘in house’ photographers where the organization employing them will usually own the pictures).

 There are many myths surrounding image ownership and image usage, and many members of the public believe that if they or their property are the subject of a photograph then they always have the right to determine or influence how that image is used.
 This is rarely the case, and below are some common questions which photographers may hear from time to time: